bcgov/moh-prime/prime-dotnet-webapi/README.md

 - Start the Debugger, and choose the `prime` process from the dropdown menu that appears in VSCode
 - Add breakpoints to the code and start debugging

+## Adjust logging level

+Although not particularly useful during local development as one can debug with the IDE, when deployed to an OpenShift environment, one can enable more logging to display by setting the `LOG_LEVEL` environment variable to a number corresponding to a `Serilog.Events.LogEventLevel` number.
+A lower number means more log messages are displayed.